dacamposol/oracle-terraform/README.md

 | `user_rsa_path` | Path where we store the generated RSA key, better to use `~/.oci/oci-rsa.pem` |
 | `user_rsa_fingerprint` | After generating the RSA Keys, we can consult the fingerprint in the Oracle Cloud Console |

-### OCI CLI

-We will require from the OCI CLI to access to our created Kubernetes Cluster, so this should be installed.

-Instructions on how to install the OCI CLI for different environments can be found [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).

-### Kubectl

-In order to interact with our K8s Cluster using the Kubernetes API, we require the command-line tool for Kubernetes: `kubectl`.

-How to install it in different environments is available in [here](https://kubernetes.io/docs/tasks/tools/#kubectl)

-### RSA Keys
+Other variables, which are not mandatory, can be provided in this file as well.
+For a complete description of all the variables, check the contents on the [variables.tf file](variables.tf).

+### Oracle Cloud Infrastructure (OCI) Access

-In order to be able to run this scripts against OCI (Oracle Cloud Infrastructure), you have to create and import RSA Keys for API signing.
+In order to be able to perform operations against OCI, we need to create and import an RSA Key for API signing.

+This can be easily performed with the following steps:

 1. Make an `.oci` directory on your home folder: